 If you’ve been using the Internet for more than a week you probably recognizes the following scenario…

-You sign up to receive a free newsletter or to take advantage of a great offer, then before you know it your email inbox is getting stuffed chock full of spam, phishing emails and various other kinds of junk.
+You sign up for an online contest or to receive some sort of freebie, then before you know it your email inbox is getting stuffed chock full of spam, phishing emails and various other kinds of junk.

 Don’t worry, you aren’t alone.
 It happens to all of us.

-The fact is, once you use your email address to sign up for most anything (my own tech newsletter NOT included), it ends up on every junk mail list known to mankind.
+The fact is, once you use your email address to sign up for most anything (my own Daily Tech Newsletter NOT included), it ends up on every junk mail list known to mankind.

 From that point forward, this new junk email account will be the unhappy recipient of all the spam that would have otherwise started landing in your primary (aka real) email account.